Mingo County, West Virginia: Politics

-The youngest of West Virginia's 55 counties, Mingo was created from deeply secessionist Logan County.
+The youngest of West Virginia's 55 counties, Mingo County was created from deeply secessionist Logan County.
 Consequently, for the 110 years following its creation, Mingo County was staunchly Democratic, voting for Walter Mondale—who came within 3,819 votes of losing all 50 states—by a two-to-one margin in 1984, and voting Republican only for William Howard Taft in 1908, Herbert Hoover in 1928 due to widespread anti-Catholic sentiment against Al Smith, and Richard Nixon against the left-wing George McGovern in 1972.
-Like all of West Virginia, since 2000 a combination of declining unionization and differences with the Democratic Party's liberal views on social issues has produced a dramatic swing to the Republican Party.
-In 2016, Mingo County voted only five percentage points less Republican than historically Unionist and rock-ribbed GOP Grant County.
+Like all of West Virginia, since 2000 a combination of declining unionization and differences with the Democratic Party's liberal views on social and environmental issues has produced a dramatic swing to the Republican Party.
+Mingo County last backed a Democratic presidential nominee in 2004, when John Kerry carried the county by 13 percentage points despite losing the national election and popular vote.
+In 2020, Democrat Joe Biden lost the county by more than 70 percentage points to Republican Donald Trump despite winning the presidential election.
+In 2024, Mingo County was the second-most Republican county in the state, behind only arch-Republican Grant County.

 In state elections, Mingo County remained very Democratic up until the mid-2010s.
 In the 2018 U.S. Senate election, Democrat Joe Manchin lost Mingo County despite winning statewide.
+Nonetheless, Democrats enjoy a 2-to-1 advantage in party registration as of October 2023.